 11. Take herbal immune boosters.

 Traveling, shopping in overcrowded malls and the “go, go, go” mentality of the holidays is almost inevitable this time of year.
-The winter weather brings on an abundance of germs and with our already susceptible, over-stressed bodies; illness may find its way to you all too soon.
+The winter weather brings on an abundance of germs and with our already susceptible, over-stressed bodies, illness may find its way to you all too soon.
 Herbs are a simple and effective way to stay healthy during these times of stress and over indulgence.
 Taking a powerful immune boosting herbal tincture or powdered formula will definitely help to keep you healthy all season long.
-Check out my Immaculate Immunity Tincture here.

 12. Sip on warm water throughout the day.